PrestaShop/prestashop.github.io/news/_posts/2019-10-10-about-overriding-system.md

 ### So, the overrides system is back... but in another way?

-Not... exactly, because as core team members we need to decide which service/class can be overriden or not: this means finally working on the right extension points.
+Not... exactly, because as core team members we need to decide which service/class can be overridden or not: this means finally working on the right extension points.

 > This is why we need you to tell us your needs!